-In this context you understand why in today's Gospel Jesus is praising his Father for having hidden such knowledge to the wise and the well instructed and revealed it to the little ones.
-These words of Jesus do not mean that God is annoyed with the learned or the important people, or that he does not like them.
-He is simply acknowledging a fact and affirming that this is within the plan of God.
-The poor, the humble, the lowly have been the first to accept and to welcome his word of liberation.
+Jesus will fulfill this prophecy of Zechariah when entering Jerusalem on a donkey.
+That act will show, how in the long run, Jesus was the expected king, the peaceful one who will conquer human hearts with his sympathy and love.
+In that context we understand why in today's Gospel Jesus is praising his Father for having hidden such knowledge to the wise and the well instructed and revealed it to the little ones.

+These words of Jesus do not mean that God is annoyed by the intellectuals, or the important people or that he does not like them.
+Here Jesus is simply acknowledging a fact and affirming a truth that is within God's plan, namely that God has preference for the humble and the poor.
+The poor, the humble and the lowly, indeed, have been the first to accept Jesus and to welcome his word of salvation.
+Remember how at his birth, it was the shepherd who welcomed him with joy while Scribes and Pharisees fought him constantly.

 In other words, to be truly Christ's disciple one should have a heart of the poor, a soul of the little ones.
-What I am saying here does not mean that Christianity is reserved to naïve people or to silly ones, it means only that God needs an open heart, which is aware of one's misery, that needs God and counts completely on him.
+What I am saying here does not mean that Christianity is reserved to naïve people or to the silly ones, it means only that God needs an open heart of the one who is aware of one's misery, one who knows that he truly needs God and counts completely on him.

-Moreover, to welcome Jesus and to accept him does not mean not heaving troubles, problems or sufferings.
+To welcome and accept Jesus does not mean not necessarily being out of troubles, problems or sufferings.
 The disciple is not outside the human condition with all its difficulties.
 This is why Jesus shows a real concern for all those who are burdened and pain.
 "Come to me, all you who labor and are burdened, and I will give you rest", he says.
 Do we accept the invitation to turn our burdens over to him and allow him to refresh us?

-Do you accept and agree to give him all your problems and all your concerns, your many difficulties and trust him?
-Turn it all over to the Lord, your feelings of being overwhelmed with financial burdens, the down times in your marriage, the boring aspects of your job, your continual concern for your children, your health concerns, and so forth.
+Do you accept the invitation of our Lord?
+Do you agree to give him all your problems and all your concerns, your many difficulties and trust him?
+Turn it all over to the Lord, your feelings of being overwhelmed with financial burdens, the down times in your marriage, and the boring aspects of your job, your continual concern for your children, your health concerns, and so forth.
 Turn it all over to the Lord and be at peace.
-Have faith that no matter what happens, if you have union with the Lord, all will be well.
+Have faith that no matter what happens, with our Lord, it will be fine.

-Jesus says also: "Take my yoke upon you and learn from me... and you will find rest for yourselves.
+Our Lord says also: "Take my yoke upon you and learn from me... and you will find rest for yourselves.
 For my yoke is easy, and my burden light".
 Let us remind ourselves what a yoke is.
 A yoke is a wooden crosspiece fastened over the necks of two oxen and attached to plough or to draw a wagon.
-In this context, the yoke allows the two animals to pull together.
+The yoke allows the two animals to pull together.
 The work being shared, when the day is done, the oxen are tired, but not exhausted.

 The yoke makes the burden light.
 When Christ says: "take my yoke, the burden is light", he introduces himself as our teammate who bears the burden of the day with us.
 He wears the other yoke as our partner and provides the grace to live without being exhausted.
 We might get tired with our problems and difficulties.
-The oxen get tired as their yoke pulls the load.
-But we will not be exhausted.
-Jesus occupies the other side of the yoke.
+As the oxen get tired, their yoke pulls the load.
+So, they are not exhausted.
+So, we will not be exhausted when Jesus occupies the other side of the yoke of our burdens.
 The yoke of Christ makes life easy.